-- Add liner to the top and bottom lashlines, then tightline both lashlines, too.
+Add liner to the top and bottom lashlines, then tightline both lashlines, too.
 Tightlining means adding liner to the inner flat part of the eye, between the base of the lashes and your eyeball.
-If you can't exactly picture that, you can check out my post with an eyeshadow diagram and placement terms.
 Use a brush to blend shadow into the eyeliner so it also won't appear too harsh.

 Add a few coats of a volumizing + lengthening mascara to really thicken and extend the upper and lower lashes.
 You really want those babies to POP.
 If you're unsure what to use, you can read reviews about my top 5 mascaras worth the hype and decide on the best one for your budget.
 For this look, the BareMinerals and Maybelline options might be the best premium and drugstore ones, since they're both pretty dramatic.

-- Brigitte's lips were almost always pouty and pale, and they usually had a visible outline.
-Line lips with a nude lipliner slightly darker than your lips, then add a nude lipstick.
+Brigitte's lips were almost always pouty and pale, and they usually had a visible outline.
+Line lips with a nude lipliner slightly darker than your natural lip color, then add a nude lipstick.
 I don't own a lipstick as light as she usually wore, so I actually blended eyeshadow into my lipstick to make it even lighter!

 Make sure brows are neatly combed and fill any obviously sparse areas.
 Brigitte's brows weren't overly drawn on, nor were they overly thick or thin.
 They framed her eyes nicely and were always neatly groomed, although often somewhat hidden by her long bangs.